ahmadreza-log/daily-dev-jokes/README.md

 <!--START_SECTION:dev-jokes-->

-> Programmer's Curse: the moment you brag "no bugs", a bug appears
+> Q: What is Hardware?
+>
+> A: The part of the computer which you can kick.

 > — ahmadreza-log